pbl0/pablo-blog/_posts/rrpablobot.md

 This time I bring a telegram bot which will scrape the web version of the game and retrieve useful data.
 It's been running for more than a month on my raspberry pi, and besides some issues with the game cookies expiring, it works great.

-If you happen to also play Rival Regions and want to try [@rrpablobot](https://t.me/rrpablobot) just talk to it and send a link of the game.
+If you happen to also play Rival Regions and want to try [@rrpablobot](https://t.me/rrpablobot) just talk to him and send a link of the game.
 You can also add it to groups!
 [Read more](https://rr-tools.eu/pablobot).